-Whether you go for a stroll with a neighbour, a tour with your town - or anything in between, make sure you get behind The Big Walk 2018!
+Whether you go for a stroll with a neighbour, a tour with your town - or anything in between, make sure you get behind The Big Lunch community walk in 2019!

 We all know that getting out and about in the fresh air is good for our health, but it can be good for the health of our communities too.
-This May, four teams of walkers are setting off on an epic journey across the UK for The Big Walk, connecting people and communities as they go.
-The Big Walk a great excuse to bring people together, make new connections and maybe even discover something new about your local area - a secret path, a bit of local history or perhaps a kindred spirit in a neighbour you've never had the opportunity to get to know.
+This May, four teams of walkers are setting off on an epic journey across the UK, connecting people and communities, and spreading the word about The Big Lunch as they go.
+The Big Lunch community walk is a great excuse to bring people together, make new connections and maybe even discover something new about your local area - a secret path, a bit of local history or perhaps a kindred spirit in a neighbour you've never had the opportunity to get to know.

 You might also discover some of the amazing projects, groups, and events that are making a difference in communities across the UK.
 Behind the scenes, there are passionate people making things happen where they live, and by getting out and about in your community this May you may well just stumble across some of these inspiring people.

-The walkers of The Big Walk 2018 at the Eden Project.
+Our Big Walk 2018 walkers.
 From l-r: Steve Barnabis, Jude Boutle, Katherine Horsham, Michael Conlon, and Angus McLeod.

 How to get involved:

 Could you be one of our 2019 walkers?